grafeas/voucher/CONTRIBUTING.md

     - Please run `go fmt` and `golint` while you work on your change, to clean up your formatting/check for issues.

-    - If you update the dependencies, you may have to run `make update-deps` to ensure that the dependencies are vendored.
-This should happen in a separate commit from those containing your source modifications.
+    - If you add a dependencies, run `go mod tidy` to prune any no-longer-needed dependencies from `go.mod`.

+    - To update dependencies to use newer minor or patch releases when available: run `make update-deps`.

 - Push your changes to your fork's remote: